 Remember, Windows Store apps can't set, change, or query default apps for file types and URIs, so you shouldn't try to add that functionality to your app.

 The Association launching sample provides examples of how to implement the preceding scenarios in the recommended way.

-Guidelines for desktop applications
+Guidelines for Classic Windows applications

 In Windows 8, apps no longer have the ability to set, change, or query the default handlers for file types and URI scheme names.
-When developing a Windows 8 desktop application version of your app, we recommend that you remove any user interface elements related to these functions.
+When developing a Windows 8 Classic Windows application version of your app, we recommend that you remove any user interface elements related to these functions.
 Instead, we recommend that you link to Set Default Programs in Control Panel.
 The UI for Set Default Programs is shown here.

 From here, users can select Set this program as default, which lets your app open all file types and URIs it can open by default.
 They can also select Choose defaults for this program, to select specific file types and URIs in the Set Program Associations UI, as shown here.